TobiasKozel/tklb/external/hiir/readme.txt

 Various implementations are supplied with the library, using special CPU instructions to optimise the calculation speed.
-Currently 3DNow!, SSE, SSE2, AVX and NEON instruction sets are supported, as well as the classic and portable FPU implementation.
+Currently 3DNow!, SSE, SSE2, AVX, AVX512F and NEON instruction sets are supported, as well as the classic and portable FPU implementation.

 Source code may be downloaded from this webpage: http://ldesoras.free.fr/prod.html#src_hiir